 - 2 tablespoons butter (cut into small pieces)

 - Butter and cocoa powder (for greasing and dusting ramekins)

 - ½ cup butter

 - ½ cup all-purpose flour

 - ½ cup powdered sugar

 - Powdered sugar for dusting

-- Fill each ramekin half way.
-Then, place a a small tablespoon of caramel on top and sprinkle with salt.
+- Fill each ramekin halfway full with the cake batter.
+Then, place a small tablespoon of caramel on top and sprinkle it with a little Maldon salt.
 Cover with cake batter until ½ inch from the top of the ramekin.Maldon sea salt

-- Preheat oven to 420 degrees.
-Bake for 15-20 minutes.
-Remove from oven and run a knife along the edges of the cake to loosen.
+- Preheat the oven to 425 degrees Fahrenheit.
+Bake the cakes for 15-18 minutes.
+Remove from the oven and run a knife along the edges of the cake to loosen.
 Hold a plate over the top of each ramekin.
 Using oven mitts, turn the plate and ramekin over together so that the ramekin is inverted on the plate.
 Carefully remove the ramekin.
 Repeat with remaining ramekins and dust with icing sugar.Powdered sugar for dusting